“To Have & “To Be” in German

 After we have cleared up the forms of “sein” and “haben” in German present tense, let’s talk about their forms in the past tense.
 First of all, you have an infinitive form of these verbs in the past tense:

 - “waren” – was

 - “hatten” – had

-And without loosing too much time, I want to show this table, where you can see their conjugation in the past tense.
+And without losing too much time, I want to show you this table, where you can see their conjugation in the past tense.
 We will start with “haben”, as a more regular verb.